 Star Bread (Putok)

-- Make a well at the center of the mixture and add margarine, salt, and warm water.
-Using a spatula or wooden spoon, mix well until incorporated and turns into a dough.
+- Make a well in the center of the mixture and add vegetable shortening, and warm water.
+Using a spatula or wooden spoon, mix well until incorporated and turns into a rough dough.3/4 cup warm water, 28 grams vegetable shortening

 - To make the star bread's signature crack on top.
-Make an X or star slice on top of the dough using a scissor or sharp knife.
+Slit an "x" or star slice on top of the dough using a scissor or sharp knife.

-- Before baking, brush it on top with egg wash and sprinkle sugar on top.
-Bake the bread for about 20 – 25 minutes or until the top is light brown.
+- Before baking, brush the top of the buns with egg wash then sprinkle sugar.
+Bake the bread for about 15-20 minutes or until the top is lightly browned.
 Remove from oven and let it cool.
+Bon appetit!1 egg, sugar